gbataille/gitHUD/docs/PROMPT_EXPLAINED.md

 tracking branch and the branch it was created from (both of which can evolve because of you or because of your colleagues.

+By default, this count does not include merge commits (that are redundant since the count includes the commits that are on the branch being merged)

 ### No merge branch

 When there is no remote merge branch, this section of the prompt is empty.